-The Rocklin Unified School District includes nine elementary schools, two middle schools, one high school and one alternative school.
+The Rocklin Unified School District includes nine elementary schools, two middle schools, two high schools and one alternative school.
 This district prides itself on the excellent relationship between parents, community and faculty that together provides the best education possible for their students.

 For higher education, there are numerous choices in and around Rocklin.
 Sierra College, a two-year community college campus, is located on Rocklin Road.
 The American River College, National University and a California State University campus are all located a short drive away in Sacramento.
 Also located a short commute away is the University of California at Davis.

 Recreational opportunities abound.
-The Rocklin Community Services & Facilities Department provides a wide range of recreational programs for residents of all ages, organized team sports and other special events.
-The department also oversees two community parks and 17 neighborhood parks that feature picnic areas, playgrounds, multi-use fields, basketball courts, volleyball areas and more.
+The Rocklin Parks and Recreation Department provides a wide range of recreational programs for residents of all ages, organized team sports and other special events.
+The department also oversees and maintains 30+ parks & facilities, including the active Johnson-Springview Park.
+Some features found in these parks include, but are not limited to: picnic areas, playgrounds, multi-use fields, basketball courts, volleyball areas and more.
 Whitney Oaks Golf Club is also located in Rocklin.

 Nearby Folsom Lake, an 18,000-acre lake and recreational area, offers opportunities for hiking, running, camping, picnicking, horseback riding, water skiing and boating.
 There is a 32-mile bike path that connects Folsom Lake with many Sacramento County parks for bicycle enthusiasts.
 The California Delta is also located nearby and offers camping, fishing, hiking, swimming, skiing and houseboat vacations.